-What are the traffic laws in Uganda?
+What are the Traffic Laws in Uganda?
 Driving in Uganda can be exciting and ideally everyone’s dream but requires you to be observant on the various traffic laws.
-By observing the set traffic laws, you will certainly have a smooth road trip while on Uganda safari holiday.
+By observing the set traffic laws in Uganda, you will certainly have a smooth road trip while on Uganda safari holiday or business trip.

-- Driving in Uganda under the influence of drugs/alcohol is illegal.
+- Drunk driving laws in Uganda; Driving in Uganda under the influence of drugs/alcohol is illegal.
 The allowed blood alcohol level is 0.08 percent.

-- While driving along highways, the speed limit to maintain should be 100kms per hour.
+- Speed limits in Uganda; While driving along highways, the speed limit to maintain should be 100kms per hour.
 Outside built up places keep within 80kms per hour and 50kms per hour while in urban areas.

 - You should be 18 years and above if you are to drive in Uganda.
 Travelers on Uganda safari tour with a plan to rent a car, some car hire agencies accept persons above 23 years to rent their cars and a valid driving license is a must-have.
 Your driver license should be valid at least for 2 years and don’t carry expired driver license.

 - Don’t drive while on phone at the same time.
 This is wrong behavior and it is one of the violated traffic precautions by most drivers.
 Such behavior can distract ones attention something that can result into road accident.

 - Seat belt laws in Uganda; Always be on your seat belt when driving.
 Before setting off, ensure that everyone is also on their seat belts in case you are on large group travel on Uganda safari tour.
 This is to ensure safety of everyone.
 Note, safety always starts first with you!

 - Road safety regulations in Uganda; In case you plan to take motorcycle, a protective helmet should be on and this shouldn’t only apply to motorcyclist but all parties (that is including the passenger).